hamdyhaggag/Tour-Place/README.md

-# Flutter Mobile UI Clone
+# Tour Place Mobile UI Clone

 ## Project Description
 This is a personal Flutter mobile UI clone project aimed at honing my Flutter development skills by replicating a beautiful design from Figma.
 The project is intended purely for learning purposes and is not meant for commercial use.